vik061/Visual-Paradigm-User-Documentation/README.md

 ## Conclusion

 Creating this user documentation gave us a deeper understanding of Visual Paradigm Online and the importance of well-structured technical writing.
-Throughout this process, we learned valuable skills.
+Throughout this process, we learned how to communicate technical information, which in this case is instructions on using Visual Paradigm Online, to audiences who come from a variety of technical backgrounds.

 We hope this guide provides useful insights for those looking to use Visual Paradigm Online for their diagramming needs.